Robert-H-Gan/image_segmentation_core50_project/Readme.md

 # auggi-assignment
-### This Github repository is for the image segmentation assignment by auggi

 "Using the CORE50 dataset (core50 link), please compose, train and test an image segmentation algorithm to detect the object "mobile phone".
 Just to clarify, this is a convolutional neural network that takes an RGB image and spits out a black&white image: the area where the mobile phone is should be in white and the rest should be black. "

-Note: The Core50 dataset contains actually image depth information, which can easily help users to extract and to seperate background from the object and the hand holding the object.
-However, this will not help in our task, since we want to train a network that is capable of detecting and segmenting mobile phone in any images when the depth information of the images is not available.

 ### Summary:
 I. Implementing a pretrained model: Mask RCNN